Rose v Royal College of Physicians: William Rose

 During the trial, Rose was an influential and high ranking liveryman of the Society of Apothecaries, associating with London's wealthiest citizens.
 His brothers included Thomas Rose and Francis Rose who patented land in Jamaica, and John Rose, a London merchant, who traded with Jamaica and transported labourers there on his ships.
 Another brother, Fulke Rose, was an early colonist of Jamaica whose widow eventually married Sir Hans Sloane.

 The Royal College of Physicians

 Meeting of the College of Physicians as imagined by Rowlandson and Pugin.
 Aquatint by J. Bluck, 1808.

-Throughout the 17th century, the College actively controlled medical licensing in London by punishing those involved in "malapraxa".
+Throughout the 17th century, the college actively controlled medical licensing in London by punishing those involved in "malapraxa".
 The founding RCP charter of 1518 had established the duty of the censor as to "enquire about all practitioners of medicine ... to examine, correct and govern them, if necessary to prosecute them".

-The RCP, in addition, was unable to stop a Bill (law) in 1694, which gave the Society of Apothecaries certain exemptions and recognition that apothecaries were caring for an increasing number of Londoners, many more than physicians.
+The RCP, in addition, was unable to stop a Bill in 1694 which gave the Society of Apothecaries certain exemptions and recognition that apothecaries were caring for an increasing number of Londoners, many more than physicians.